- Scientific name: Dipturus batis (but see below)

 Potential Record Catches Returned

 While it is extremely difficult to catch a skate from the shore it is not impossible.
 One angler who put in the effort to find skate was Damian Greenwood from Accrington.
-After painstaking research he and business partner Morgan Rothwell found a mark on the west coast of Scotland that produced an amazing five skate in a single fishing session.
+After painstaking research he and business partner Morgan Rothwell found a mark on the west coast of Scotland that produced an amazing five skate in a single fishing session in 2010.
 The biggest of which was conservatively estimated to weight 192lb and would have smashed the existing British record of 169lb which has stood since 1994.
 However, verifying this as a record would have required the fish to be killed and weighed on verified scales, something Mr. Greenwood refused to do.
 The fish was instead released after taking a few photographs.
 Understandably the exact location of the mark has been kept secret.
 In 2013 the boat record for rod and line caught skate could have been broken when David Griffiths from Sarn, Powys caught a 235 lb skate off the coast of Oban, Scotland.
 This would have broken the existing boat caught record of 227lb.
 However, like Damian Greenwood he also refused to kill the skate (which was also reportedly pregnant) and returned it to the sea.
 Since the rules state that the fish has to be weighed on land this meant that he could not claim the record.
 Griffiths told WalesOnline.co.uk “I wouldn’t kill a fish to say I have got the World record or British record … It wasn’t just because it was pregnant.”

 Skate and the Notable Fish List